7 Types of Conflict in Relationships & How to Deal With Them

 Unfortunately, this is very common.
 Someone in the relationship cannot think of what the other person would feel when making certain decisions.

-Selfishness is the number one cause of conflicts in a relationship.
+Selfishness is one of the biggest causes of conflicts in relationships.

 For example:

 You think it’s best to move to the city where you can fulfill your dreams.
-However, you fail to recognize that your partner will have to leave her old parents on the farm.
+However, you fail to recognize that your partner will have to leave their old parents on the farm.

 If your partner starts to go against your plans, this can cause a conflict between you.

-In most articles, we see how communication plays a vital role in a relationship.
-Also, the lack of it can cause different types of conflict in relationships.
+In most articles, we see how communication plays a vital role in a relationship and how the lack of it can cause different types of conflict.

 If you communicate in the wrong way by using condescending words, yelling, and being sarcastic – it can cause conflict and further damage the relationship.